Liverpool and Manchester Railway: Survey and authorisation

 The first survey for the line was carried out by James in 1822.
 The route was roughly the same as what was built, but the committee were unaware of exactly what land had been surveyed.
 James subsequently declared bankruptcy and was imprisoned that November.
 The committee lost confidence in his ability to plan and build the line and, in June 1824, George Stephenson was appointed principal engineer.
 As well as objections to the proposed route by Lords Sefton and Derby, Robert Haldane Bradshaw, a trustee of the Duke of Bridgewater's estate at Worsley, refused any access to land owned by the Bridgewater Trustees and Stephenson had difficulty producing a satisfactory survey of the proposed route and accepted James' original plans with spot checks.

 The survey was presented to Parliament on 8 February 1825, but was shown to be inaccurate.
 Francis Giles suggested that putting the railway through Chat Moss was a serious error and the total cost of the line would be around £200,000 instead of the £40,000 quoted by Stephenson.
 Stephenson was cross examined by the opposing counsel led by Edward Hall Alderson and his lack of suitable figures and understanding of the work came to light.
 When asked, he was unable to specify the levels of the track and how he calculated the cost of major structures such as the Irwell Viaduct.
 The bill was thrown out on 31 May.

 In place of George Stephenson, the railway promoters appointed George and John Rennie as engineers, who chose Charles Blacker Vignoles as their surveyor.
 They set out to placate the canal interests and had the good fortune to approach the marquess directly through their counsel, W. G. Adam, who was a relative of one of the trustees, and the support of William Huskisson who knew the marquess personally.
 Implacable opposition to the line changed to financial support.

-The second Bill received Royal assent on 5 May 1826.
-The railway route ran on a significantly different alignment, south of Stephenson's, avoiding properties owned by opponents of the previous Bill.
+The second bill received royal assent as the Liverpool and Manchester Railway Act 1826 (7 Geo.
+4. c. xlix) on 5 May 1826.
+The railway route ran on a significantly different alignment, south of Stephenson's, avoiding properties owned by opponents of the previous bill.
 From Huyton the route ran directly east through Parr Moss, Newton, Chat Moss and Eccles.
 In Liverpool, the route included a 1.25 miles tunnel from Edge Hill to the docks, avoiding crossing any streets at ground level.
 It was intended to place the Manchester terminus on the Salford side of the River Irwell, but the Mersey and Irwell Navigation withdrew their opposition to a crossing of the river at the last moment in return for access for their carts over the intended railway bridge.
 The Manchester station was therefore fixed at Liverpool Road in Castlefield.